CodeMonster01/Inventory-Management-System/readMe.md

 This is a currently ongoing project on inventory sytem.
 Some of the basic info are given below:

-Project Name: inventoryLTE
+1.Project Name: inventoryLTE
-Version: 1.0.0
+2.Version: 1.0.0
-Created by: Afia Zahin
+3.Created by: Afia Zahin
-Email me at: afiazahin08@gmail.com
+4.Email me at: afiazahin08@gmail.com

 **

-Larvel Vesion Used: laravel 5.6.17
+1.Larvel Vesion Used: laravel 5.6.17
-AdminLTE - admin control panel name :almasaeed2010/adminlte Admin panel version: v2.4.3
+2.AdminLTE - admin control panel name :almasaeed2010/adminlte
+3.Admin panel version: v2.4.3

 **